 - Performance baseline (target versus actual);

 - Operations management handoffs and issues;

 - Lessons learned and recommendations;

 Documenting project review data is not enough — you must share the project successes and lessons learned with others in your organization.
 Consider adding this information to your project management procedure.
 Use your project close-out report — establish or continue your knowledge management process — so the lessons learned are there for the benefit of future projects.

-At this point, you know the final 3 phases of project management and your project management event is complete but your project management process is ready for the next project.
+The first two stages project initiation and project planning.
+At this point, you know the final three phases of project management (execution, monitoring and project close) and your project management event is complete.
+If you diligently follow the PDCA cycle, then your project management process regularly improves and is ready for the next project.